githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 ------

-Given two sequences `xs` and `ys`, let `cross(xs, ys)` be the result of crossing `xs` and `ys`.
+Given two sequences `xs` and `ys`, let `cross(xs, ys)` be the result of crossing `xs` by `ys`.
 Given a verb, the x-version of the verb is often named `x{verb}` where `{verb}` stands for the name of the verb.
 Basically, applying the z-version of a verb to two given sequences `xs` and `ys` is like applying the verb to `cross(xs, ys)`.